SpencerTSmith/Heraclitus/README.md

     - Will only load assets once, keeps hashes of file paths to check
     - Handle system, no hashing needed once the asset is loaded to retrieve it
 - Cool GLSL metaprogramming
-    - Generate GLSL code that needs to match up with host code (uniform struct definitions, buffer binding locations, etc) so less tedious and only need to edit one spot
+    - Generates GLSL code that needs to match up with host code (uniform struct definitions, buffer binding locations, etc) so less tedious and only need to edit one spot
 - AABB basic collision detection and response
 - Quake-like player-movement (Bunny-hopping, wall-running, strafe-jumping)
 - AZDO OpenGL techniques: